terraform-provider-openstack/terraform-provider-openstack/website/docs/r/objectstorage_tempurl_v1.html.markdown

 * `method` - (Optional) What methods are allowed for this URL.
   Valid values are `GET`, and `POST`.
 Default is `GET`.

+* `regenerate` - (Optional) Whether to automatically regenerate the URL when it has expired.
+If set to true, this will create a new resource with a new ID and new URL.
+Defaults to false.

 ## Attributes Reference